South African literature: Prose

 One of the first literary works of note is Olive Schreiner's 1883 The Story of an African Farm, which can be linked to Van den Heever's Laat Vrugte as a plaasroman.
-The novel was a revelation in Victorian literature: it is heralded by many as introducing feminism into the novel form.
+The novel was a revelation in Victorian literature; many consider it to have introduced feminism into the novel form.
 However, Mossman (1990: 41) argues that "The most frequently taught work of South African literature in American classrooms is Cry, the Beloved Country (1948) by Alan Paton".
 A possible reason for this is that it was made into a film starring James Earl Jones, and it depicts a typical racist situation that fits well with American perceptions of South African society.
 Paton also produced Too Late the Phalarope, another text criticising Apartheid politics, in particular the Immorality Act that forbade interracial sexual relations.
 During the 1950s, Drum became a hotbed of political satire, fiction, and essays, giving a voice to urban black culture.
 Around the same time, future Nobel laureate Nadine Gordimer began publishing her first stories.
-Her most famous novel, July's People, was released in 1981, depicting the collapse of white-minority rule.
+Her most famous novel, July's People, was published in 1981 and depicts the collapse of white-minority rule.

 Athol Fugard's Tsotsi was also made into a film, although Fugard is usually better known for his dramas.
-Several influential black poets became prominent in the 1970s such as Mongane Wally Serote, whose most famous work, No Baby Must Weep, gave insight into the everyday lives of black South Africans under Apartheid.
-Lewis Nkosi, essentially an essayist, made a crossover to novel writing and published three novels: Mating Birds (1986), Underground People (2002) and Mandela's Ego (2006).
-Another famous black novelist, Zakes Mda, transitioned from poetry and plays to becoming a novelist.
-His novel The Heart of Redness won the 2001 Commonwealth Writers Prize, and was made a part of the school curriculum across South Africa.
+Several influential black poets emerged in the 1970s, such as Mongane Wally Serote, whose most famous work, No Baby Must Weep, offered insight into the everyday lives of black South Africans under Apartheid.
+Lewis Nkosi, essentially an essayist, transitioned to novel writing and published three novels: Mating Birds (1986), Underground People (2002), and Mandela's Ego (2006).
+Another famous black novelist, Zakes Mda, transitioned from poetry and plays to prose.
+His novel The Heart of Redness won the 2001 Commonwealth Writers Prize and was included in the school curriculum across South Africa.
 Miriam Tlali was the first black woman to publish a novel in South Africa with Muriel at Metropolitan (1975) (also known as Between Two Worlds).
 John Maxwell (J. M.) Coetzee was also first published in the 1970s.
 He became internationally recognised in 1983 with his Booker Prize-winning novel Life & Times of Michael K. His 1999 novel Disgrace won him his second Booker Prize as well as the 2000 Commonwealth Writers' Prize.
 He is also the recipient of the Nobel Prize for Literature in 2003.
 South African English writing has produced two Nobel Prize winners: Nadine Gordimer and J. M. Coetzee.